Are you looking for lead magnet ideas but need help coming up with a few that your audience would want?

-A sample audio clip works well as a lead magnet too (even if your product is actually a video).
+A sample audio clip works well as a lead magnet, too (even if your product is a video).

-Erin Stutland’s product includes workout videos, and her lead magnet offer is a free audio workout.
+Erin Stutland’s product includes workout videos, and their lead magnet offer is a free audio workout.

 35. Free Coaching Session

-If you are a coach or you offer a service, you could offer a free coaching session in exchange for an email address.
+If you’re a coach or offer a service, you could provide a free coaching session in exchange for an email address.

-The great thing about coaching sessions is that they get your prospects on the phone with you, and those people are usually expecting to hear your pitch at the end.
-This can be a really effective way of acquiring high-end clients.
+The great thing about coaching sessions is that they get your prospects on the phone with you, and those people usually expect to hear your pitch at the end.
+This can be an effective way of acquiring high-end clients.

-Chris Lema charges per minute for his coaching sessions, but he could offer them for free for a limited time if he wanted to push more signups.
+Chris Lema charges per minute for their coaching sessions, but he could offer them for free for a limited time if he wanted to push more signups.

 36. PDF Version

-This is one of those lead magnets that is so underutilized, and yet it is really easy to create.
+This is one of those lead magnets that is so underutilized yet straightforward to create.

-You’d be surprised how many people will opt-in to receive the exact same thing they just read in PDF form!
+You’d be surprised how many people will optin to receive the same thing they just read in PDF form!
 The value-add here is that they get to own your blog post.